worldeva/Coron/README.md

 # Coron

 Simple SDL2 wrapper to use spritesheets and textures, and collision detection via BVH tree.
 Currently Wip, so builds will probably fail.
+I'll add pictures of it working... eventually... hopefully...